osm2pgsql-dev/osm2pgsql-website/_manual/A-preparing-input-data.md

 merge`](https://docs.osmcode.org/osmium/latest/osmium-merge.html){:.extlink}
 command for this.

+*Version >= 1.4.0*{:.version} This pre-merging is not necessary for newer osm2pgsql version which can read multiple input files at once.

+Note that in any case for this to work the input files must all have their data from the same point in time.
+You can use this to import two or more geographical extracts into the same database.
+If the extracts are from different points in time and contain different versions of the same object, this will fail!

 #### Merging OSM Change Files

 To speed up processing when you have many OSM change files, you can merge